 By Joan from Chesapeake, VA

 Soak lima beans in cold water overnight.
 Drain the lima beans and rinse in several changes of water to float away as many loosened shells as possible.
-Place in crockpot with 8 cups fresh water, the chopped onion, carrot, garlic and bouillon cube.
-Cover tightly and cook 18-24 hours, until beans are very tender.
-Remove from heat and let cool a little.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.